Federal Employees’ Group Life Insurance Program

 Premiums may well be higher than the group rates available under FEGLI, but no physical exam is required to convert.

-If you decide to convert your FEGLI coverage to an individual life insurance policy, the following conditions apply:
+If you decide to convert your FEGLI coverage to an individual policy, the following conditions apply:

 You (or your assignee, if pertinent) must submit the request for conversion information to OFEGLI.
 OFEGLI must receive the request for conversion within 31 calendar days of the date on the conversion notification from the employing agency (60 days if overseas) or within 60 calendar days after the date of the terminating event (90 days if overseas), whichever is earlier.